Mamilla Shailaja Priya: Television

 She started her television career with the runaway hit Priya Sakhi in which she portrayed the lead role which had different shades(ranging from the young to the old).It was so popular that she is still identified as "Priyasakhi" Priya and the name stuck to her.
 She has acted in serials like Priya Ninu Choodaleka and Priya O Priya.
 Later, she has acted in almost all the leading Television channels in Telugu and Tamil.
 Her serials include Lady Detective, Sangarshana, Pelli Chesukundam & Jwaala for ETV, Dairy of Mrs Sharada & Kotha Bangaaram for Gemini TV, Maanasa for Maa TV, Vaidehi for Doordarshan, Chinna Kodalu for Zee TV, and Naagamma in Tamil for Sun TV.
 She has also done a Hindi serial titled Yehi hai Zindagi.
-She has also done in Vani Rani serial in Tamil which aired on Sun TV.
-She is currently acting in the serial Kalyani in Telugu which airs on Gemini TV and Piriyadha Varam Vendum and Chocolate in Tamil which airs on Zee Tamizh and Sun TV.
+She has also appeared in Vani Rani serial in Tamil which aired on Sun TV.
+She was acting in the serial Kalyani in Telugu which airs on Gemini TV and Piriyadha Varam Vendum and Chocolate in Tamil which airs on Zee Tamizh and Sun TV.

 Santoor top 10 was a program anchored by Priya which ran for two years in Gemini Channel and she had portrayed different characters in each episode of the show.
 Similarly, Geethanjali was another music based show anchored by Priya for ETV and ran for a year.
 Endaro Mahanubhavulu is another show anchored by Priya which portrayed the achievements of various famous people in Andhra Pradesh from all walks of life.